votchallenge/trax/docs/api_matlab.rst

 To compile ``traxserver`` MEX function manually you need a MEX compiled configured correctly on your computer.

 Since the MEX function is only a wrapper for the C library, you first have to ensure that the C library is compiled and available in a subdirectory of the project.
 Then go to Matlab/Octave console, move to the ``support/matlab/`` subdirectory and execute ``compile_trax`` script.
-If the script finishes correcty you will have a MEX script (exension varies from platform to platform) available in the directory.
-If the location of the TraX library is not found automatically, you have to verfy that it exists and possibly enter the path to its location manually.
+If the script finishes correctly you will have a MEX script (extension varies from platform to platform) available in the directory.
+If the location of the TraX library is not found automatically, you have to verify that it exists and possibly enter the path to its location manually.

 Documentation
 -------------